 Evaluating Nonprofit Outcomes Management

-We’ve talked a lot about outcomes measurement for your organization in general, but we haven’t yet specifically talked about how to measure outcomes of a program.
+We’ve talked a lot about outcomes measurement for your organization in general, but we haven’t yet specifically talked about how to measure the outcomes of a program.
 While the process scales pretty well, there are some specific things you should keep in mind when evaluating specific programs.

 - Defining Objectives – Of course, everyone wants to know how to measure outcomes of a program.
 But, before you can look at the outcomes you have to first analyze your goals and objectives.
 This helps ensure that when setting up your reporting, your organization will really be asking the right questions.
 Your organization needs to make sure that the missions of its programs are clearly defined and that for each program you know how you will be measuring its success.
 Some of these program objectives can be qualitative, but funders will also want to see quantitative measures, so you should make sure to focus on these as well.